parkjin-nim/PID_auto_tunning_and_optimization/README.md

 3. **Longitudinal Speed Controller with PID**

 For the longitudinal speed control, i set P,D,I gain manually.
 They were set to [0.05, 0.5, 0.] with bias 0.1.
 As the speed is a feedback from the dynamic system of car, the speed error to the desired speed setpoint(here, 50mph) is input to the longitudinal PID speed controller.
 Note that i set throttle value proportional to the magnitude of derivative of steering.
-The intention behind such setting was that the sharper it steered, the harder it stepped on the break.
+So, the sharper it steered, the harder it stepped on the break.

 ```
 throttle_value = 0.05*(50-speed) - 0.5*fabs(steer_value) + 0.1;